ADHD Decluttering | ADHD ORGANIZING TIPS | CLOSETS & BEDROOMS

 It is easier to maintain organizing systems if they are simple and functional but not overly complicated.
 Place 2 or 3 smallerĀ bins inside your sock drawer and toss all of your socks in.
 Have one bin for white socks, one for black socks, and a third for the rest.
 That be enough.Ā

 This simple system is better than having lots of tiny separate compartments to keep each individual pair of socks in.
 Complicated organizing systems may look impressive but require too much time and effort to set up, use and maintain.Ā Using your kitchen as an example, transferring things like spices and pasta into pretty containers sounds appealing and looks great, but requires too much time and energy to keep up with.
-Functionality and simplicity is your goal.Ā Ā
+Functionality and simplicity is your goal.Ā Stick with simple organizing products that are easy to maintain.

 If you want step-by-help with organizing your bedroom, read my other post: Step-By-Step ADHD-Friendly Bedroom Organizing Tips.